drewdeponte/git-ps-book/src/guides/drop-a-patch.md

 ```

 To drop the commit we simply mark it for dropping with either `d` or `drop`
-instead of it's default `pick`.
+instead of its default `pick`.
 If you forget the marking you can always
 reference the comment Git includes in the interactive rebase buffer.
 So in this
 case we mark the "Add function B" commit with `d` as follows.